Students in the online Doctor of Education (EdD) program take a total of 60 credits. All core courses are required.

 As part of the doctorate of education program, students will have three terms in which the milestones for Dissertation I, II, and III will need to be completed.
 Students are required to take a minimum of 12 dissertation credits until completion of the dissertation.
-This component of the program requires students to work independently on a research study or project, with minimum weekly communication and in close collaboration with their dissertation advisor and committee members.
-Requirements, product type, and details are outlined in the Dissertation Handbook which can be provided by your enrollment advisor.
+This component of the program requires students to work independently on a research study or project, with weekly communication and in close collaboration with their dissertation chair and committee members.
+Requirements, product type, and details are outlined in the Dissertation Handbook.
 Successful completion will culminate in an oral defense of the product.

 GENERAL ELECTIVE COURSES